0xSero/partisia-docs/docs/pbc-fundamentals/byoc-and-gas.md

+# BYOC and gas
-# BYOC and gas for the mainnet and testnet
+In this article we will explain what byoc and gas is, how to get gas for both mainnet and testnet and the fees of gas.

 ### What is BYOC and gas